musserdn/Foodie/README.md

-# Foodie - Your Meal Prepping Companion
+# Foodie🍽️
+## You pick.
+We Plan.
+Meal Planning & List generator.

 ## Description

-- Our team was motivated to help those busy individuals more quickly come up with a variety of meals for the week.
-- Our focus was on inspiring our users with recipes and making it easy for them to generate their grocery list for the week.
-- Our Product solves the problem of the time commitment it takes to structure a fresh menu and generate the grocery list for busy families.
-- Our team learned that it is challenging to take recipes that have quantities and units and extract the ingredients to seamlessly create a grocery lists that is deduplicated.
+- We make weekly shopping and meal planning a breeze.
+- Just select your recipes and we’ll curate a shopping list for you.
+- Our app provide a way to quickly select recipes for the week and have a ready-to-go grocery list.
+It's a click and go, saving time and mental energy.

 ## Installation

-This product is a suite of .html, javascript, and image files.
+This product is a suite of .html, javascript, Cascading Style Sheets (CSS), Semantic UI CSS Framework and image files.
 To get started, visit the last deployed version of our webpage at [GitHub pages](https://musserdn.github.io/ProjectOne/).

 To install locally, clone the repository from the [Github](https://github.com/musserdn/ProjectOne), pull down, and open the `index.html` file with your default browser.